Cluster cell embeddings using a KNN graph-based algorithm

 Customizing clustering steps

-All of the BPCells functions named like knn_*
+All of the BPCells functions named like knn_*, knn_to_graph_*, and cluster_graph_* support customizing parameters

 via partial function application.
 For example, look for 20 neighbors during the k nearest neighbors search, setting

-default clustering resolution can be done as cluster_graph_method=cluster_graph_louvain(resolution=0.5)
+default clustering resolution can be done as cluster_graph_method=cluster_graph_louvain(resolution=0.5).
+This works because

 all these functions are written to return a partially parameterized copy of themselves as a function object when their